 To receive the Honors Fellows distinction at graduation, Honors Students must:

-- 9 hours in the Core Curriculum, as specified in the student’s catalog
+- Breadth - 9 hours in the Core Curriculum, ICD, or W courses, as specified in the student’s catalog

 - Additional honors points to bring the total to 30 points

-Honors Students are encouraged to meet with an Honors Advisor on a regular basis to ensure they are meeting program participation and distinction requirements.
-Please see below for a more extensive checklist of distinction requirements.
+Honors Students are encouraged to meet with an Honors Advisor on a regular basis to ensure they are meeting program and distinction requirements.

 Earning Honors Credit